-ATTENDANCE: The day classes are from 9:00 a.m. to 5:30 p.m. on Tuesday through Saturday.
-Students may attend full time at 25 hours per week or part time at 16 hours per week.
+ATTENDANCE: The school opens for students at 8:00 a.m. to allow students to make up missed hours.
+The day classes are from 9:00 a.m. to 5:00 p.m. on Tuesday through Saturday.
+Students may attend full time at 28, 32, or 34 hours per week or part time at 19 hours per week.
 Evening classes are available at the Niles campus only from 4:00 p.m. to 9:00 p.m.
 All students are required to attend 16 Saturday hours per month.
 Any students attending less than 67% of their scheduled hours at their specified SAP evaluation point are placed on warning or probation, as applicable.
-The minimum attendance length is 62.5 weeks and the maximum attendance length is 119 weeks.

-COURSE EVALUATION: The students are evaluated, counseled and graded using written and practical tests at 450, 900 and 1350 hours of attendance or at any time a student or instructor feels the need to counsel the student.
+COURSE EVALUATION: The students are evaluated, counseled and graded using written and practical tests at 450, 900 and 1200 hours of attendance or at any time a student or instructor feels the need to counsel the student.
 The students are informed of evaluations at those times on report cards.